wxt-dev/wxt/docs/guide/development.md

 ### Browser Binaries

-`web-ext`'s browser discovery is very limitted.
+`web-ext`'s browser discovery is very limited.
 By default, it only guesses at where Chrome and Firefox are installed.
 If you've customized your install locations, you may need to tell `web-ext` where the binaries/executables are located using the [`binaries` option](/api/wxt/interfaces/ExtensionRunnerConfig#binaries).
 For other Chromium based browsers, like Edge or Opera, you'll need to explicitly list them in the `binaries` option as well, otherwise they will open in Chrome by default.

 ```ts
 // ~/web-ext.config.ts